mozilla/addon-sdk/static-files/md/dev-guide/packaging.md

 Now reload this page.
 You should see `my-first-package` listed under *Package Reference* on the left side of this page, with its description next to it.
-The Jetpack SDK's documentation server has automatically detected your new package and has started documenting it!
+The Add-on SDK's documentation server has automatically detected your new package and has started documenting it!